santina/team_Undecided/progress_report.md

 ### Drug target identification (stretch goal)

-It is our stretch (actually uber stretch) goal to look at potential therapeutic targets drug availability.
+It is our stretch (actually uber stretch) goal to look at potential therapeutic targets and drug availability.
 DrugBank.ca has an API which we can call.
 But we only get a free trial.
 Once we have identified genes relevant to asthma using this novel approach, and validated by pathway analysis, we can check against drug databases in an attempt to find potential drugs.
 We recognize that this part of the pipeline is still vague at this point.
 Details need to be work out in case we have the time and resource do so.